aschuma/esp32_ssd1306_metaefa/README.md

 # Onboarding

-This is just a brief description what steps have to be performed to enable the development of this application.
-Please consult google to get in depth details.
+This is just a brief description of what steps have to be performed to enable the development of this application.
+Please consult Google to get in-depth details.

 ## Prepare development infrastructure